 Another more localised option of course, is to buy badges from the multitude of “badge men” who set up shop around grounds at home games.
-These are a brilliant way of getting new designs, again though do not pay over the odds as these guys usually get their stock in the hundreds (and thousands for the bigger teams) so you should not be paying anywhere over the two to three pound mark.
+These are a brilliant way of getting new designs, again though do not pay over the odds as these guys usually get their stock in the hundreds (and thousands for the bigger teams) so you should not be paying anywhere over the four to five pound mark.

 You can buy badges from the club itself of course but for some reason not many clubs have that big a range which is probably why the badge men do such a roaring trade on a match day with their sometimes unofficial range, there will of course come a time when the clubs crack down on this particular outlet as they make a stand on trademark violation and the like so make the most of this option while you still can.

 To see the history of a particular teams badge just use the drop down list on the main “Badge” menu and see if the team your interested in is listed, I am working my way though them but obviously its a massive job so keep checking back for updates.